Some posts contain compensated links. Please read this disclaimer for more info.

 Locally known as Megali Evdomada (or Big Week), this week starts on Palm Sunday and ends with huge celebrations on Easter Sunday.
-Many people attend church services every evening during the week, while most people visit the church with friends and family on Easter Friday and Saturday evening.
-Sundays, however, are mostly devoted to celebrations at home and with the family.
+Many people attend church services every evening during the week, while most people visit the church with friends and family on Easter Friday and Saturday evenings.
+Sundays, however, are primarily devoted to celebrations at home and with the family.

 In every Greek household, families get ready and prepare their homes.
-At the same time, the women of the house have a very busy week preparing every dish that will, later on, be shared on the Easter table.
+At the same time, the women of the house have a hectic week preparing every dish that will, later on, be shared on the Easter table.

 Kids and moms get together to dye eggs in red, representing the color of Jesus’ blood.